MY RELIGION,

 BENEDICTION.

-May that surpassing life and the light of all truth and the knowledge
+May that surpassing life and the light of all truth and

 of all love